About Projects Skills Journey Blog Contact

 I'm especially drawn to offensive security because it forces a different kind of thinking.
 You have to get inside the attacker's logic, understand their assumptions, then exploit them.
 That mindset is what I'm building.
 I also have a genuine passion for cloud security and automations; connecting tools, building pipelines, making security work smarter.

-Long term, I'm building towards Secure Core; a company built around reducing cybercrime from the ground up.
+Long term, I'm building towards NOX; a company built around reducing cybercrime from the ground up.
 But first, I want to be sharp enough that when I say I do security, it actually means something.
 Currently in sprint mode.
 One project a day.
 Eyes on CPTS.

 // Tools & Technologies